Of this page to text

 Education is a universal activity shared by all people in all civilizations, its importance recognized the world over.
 Here in Japan, high educational standards during the Edo period—and our high literacy rate in particular—are thought to have helped us modernize rapidly during the Meiji era.

-The four cities of Mito, Ashikaga, Bizen, and Hita set up the Educational Heritage and World Heritage Registration Promotion Council for the purpose of carrying out a variety of collaborative, transregional initiatives aimed at getting the educational heritage of Japan registered as a World Heritage site.
+The four cities of Mito, Ashikaga, Bizen, and Hita set up the World Heritage Inscription Council for the Early Modern Japanese Educational Sites for the purpose of carrying out a variety of collaborative, transregional initiatives aimed at getting the educational heritage of Japan registered as a World Heritage site.
 The Kodokan in Mito, Ashikaga Gakko in Ashikaga, Shizutani Gakko in Bizen, and Kangien in Hita each demonstrate the diversity of educational practices in Japan during the early modern era, and thus represent key locations in our nation’s educational heritage.

 As we work to get these sites inscribed on the World Heritage List, it is essential that local people and industry players join our team in addition to government agencies and academic experts.
 Under the guidance of scholars and with the support of the citizens, we will continue to take action towards getting Japan’s invaluable educational treasures—a source of local pride—included among the great World Heritage sites of the world.